 Are you wondering how you’re going to survive a month-long trip with so few clothes?
 Worry not: if you pack a little laundry detergent (or buy some on location), you can refresh your clothes whenever you wish.
 Check into your accommodation to see whether they offer washing machines, or if there’s a laundromat nearby.
 You also can bring along a sink stopper and wash your clothes right in the sink.
 You may also want to consider a travel drying line to dry your clothes cheaply afterwards.

-What additional packing tips would you recommend for fellow travelers?
+How do you downsize your packing?
 Join our community and start the conversation!